hapax/hapax.github.io/fun.md

   psychology of time.
 Winner of the [Ubyssey
   2019 sci-fi contest](https://www.ubyssey.ca/sci-fi-contest/).
 - [*Fearful Spheres*](assets/fearful-spheres.pdf) (2018).
 A short
-  chapbook, loosely themed around two weird kids who get fed up with the city.
+  chapbook of poetry, loosely themed around two weird kids who get fed up with the city and go into the woods.

 [//]: # I also do some [writing](/writing.md) myself!